 Now for the fun part!
 Picking the yarn.
 We all love a soft, wonderfully colored yarn.
 The suggestions below are divided into two categories: Worsted Weight Yarn and Chunky Weight Yarn.
 When knitting with the worsted weight yarn, you will hold two strands together as you knit the pattern.
 When using chunky weight yarn, you will hold it single stranded.
-If you are crocheting an item, you will just use worsted weight single stranded.
+If you are crocheting an item, you will use worsted weight yarn, single stranded.

 Here are some tips for choosing the yarn for either a lap blanket or prayer shawl: